 How to ignore a Narcissist?
 For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

-So when you ignore them, it’s you who will likely still feel guilty and come back apologizing (even if you haven’t done anything wrong).
+So when you ignore them, you will likely still feel guilty and come back apologizing (even if you haven’t done anything wrong).

 But sometimes, ignoring a narcissist is necessary, and that’s especially true if you’re trying to set limits in a relationship or move on from it altogether.